caiomontenegro/course_Vue/notes.md

       // ^ the error message that we use in our page.
     })

-    Remember to return the error value to null in the fetch begin lines.
+    Remember to return the error value to null before fetch in method begin lines. line 42 on the UserExperience component. at module 12.

 HTML: